California dries out, digs out after storm dumps rain, snow

 More than 4 feet (1.2 meters) of snow had accumulated in the high Sierra Nevada, and the Mammoth Mountain Ski Area said heavy, wet snow would cause major delays in chairlift openings.
 On Saturday, the resort reported numerous lift closings, citing high winds, low visibility and ice.

-In the state’s capital, at least 40,000 customers were still without power early Sunday, down from more than 150,000 a day earlier, according to a Sacramento Municipal Utility District online map.
+In the state’s capital, crews cleared downed trees from roads and sidewalks as at least 33,000 customers were still without power Sunday, down from more than 150,000 a day earlier, according to a Sacramento Municipal Utility District online map.

 A so-called atmospheric river storm pulled in a long and wide plume of moisture from the Pacific Ocean.
 Flooding and rock slides closed portions of roads across the state.